dakouri-kobri/Machine-Learning-Interpretability/Readme.md

-This is a repository of the projects I did from the course "Machine Learning Interpretability" by Soledad Galli, PhD Biochemistry & Data Scientist from Train in Data.
+This is a repository of the projects I did from the course "Machine Learning Interpretability" by Soledad Galli, PhD Cell and Molecular Biology & Data Scientist from Train in Data.